john-hartley/GoCardless.Api/README.md

     .GetItemsAfterAsync(); // Remember "after" means older than.
 ```

-The code above will page through the payments for a subscription with an id of `SB12345678`, starting from the newest payment, and will then continue sending requests to get older payments, until either the limit is reached or there are no more pages left.
+The code above will page through the payments for a subscription with an id of `SB12345678`.
+Starting from the newest payment, it will continue sending requests to get older payments, until either the number of payments `>=` `Limit` or there are no more pages left.

 There is a corresponding `GetItemsBeforeAsync()` method to page in the opposite direction (i.e. oldest to newest).